Medal of Honor: European Assault

 Medal of Honor: European Assault is a first-person shooter video game, the eighth installment in the Medal of Honor series.
-European Assault was released for GameCube, PlayStation 2, and Xbox on June 7, 2005.
+It was released for GameCube, PlayStation 2, and Xbox on June 6, 2005.
 The game's story was written by John Milius.
 The plot is based on Lieutenant William Holt, an operative in the Office of Strategic Services, and follows his deployments to allied forces in France, North Africa, the Soviet Union and Belgium.

 The game received generally positive reviews.

 Gameplay

 Gameplay of European Assault is similar to that of its predecessor, a first-person shooter; however, the weapons and interface have been slightly upgraded to be more player-friendly.
 Most notably the HUD has been upgraded to indicate primary and secondary target and show other squad members, and ironsights were added.
 The addition of Adrenaline Mode, activated by killing numerous enemies or scoring headshots, allows the player to be invincible and have unlimited ammo for a short period of time.
 As with all Medal of Honor games, the player is presented with a wide variety of weapons and stages pertaining to World War II.